AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 ```
 Please see msal-react-native-android-poc-sample in the sample folder for an example app that demonstrates the MSAL methods.

-For a complete listing of each method's return value and map keys, see the Methods(put link here) section.
+For a complete listing of each method's return value and map keys, see the Methods(link to Methods) section.

 ## What to expect from this library
 Because this library is a proof of concept, it is scoped to specific features and does not implement all the capabilities of an official MSAL for React Native library.